ZeppelinCo/API-Documentation/README.md

 In response you will recieve list of networks that the user is a member of.

 #### Get user streams with API key
 To make a successful Zepppelin API request, you must include a valid api key in the request.
-This can be done by using the `HTTP` header **x-api-key**:
+This can be done by using the `HTTP` header **x-api-key**

 ```
 curl https://api.zepppelin.com/api/3/user/streams.json \